yezyilomo/state-pool/README.md

 **State pool** is not built around the concept of store, it has its own API from which a store is implemented.
 In **state-pool** a store is nothing but a container for global states, it's more like a variable which hold global states, so you can have as many of these variables as you want.

-Since **state-pool**'s core API is not built around the concept of store, this means you can use it to manage global states without using a store. **state-pool** doesn't care where you store your global state as long as you can access them, for-instance I could choose to store my global state in a global variable and it would still work just fine.
+Since **state-pool**'s core API is not built around a store, this means you can use it to manage global states without using a store. **state-pool** doesn't care where you store your global state as long as you can access them, for-instance I could choose to store my global state in a global variable and it would still work just fine.

 Here is an example
 ```js